 I just have to add that CBD in general is not yet standardized globally and there are a lot of legal “grey” areas.

 Dispensaries in Canada are just one example, but now that Ontario has started shutting them down to open their own stores, I guess it’s best to get a medical card and go directly to an LP.

 How do we know we’re getting a high quality CBD product?

 Martin: That’s actually very difficult to know for certain.
 It’s easy to access CBD oils on the Internet, derived from industrial hemp but the quality of these products is questionable sometimes.

-There was a recent survey published in the Journal of the American Medical Association (of all places) which indicated that about 70% of the CBD products tested, and they tested about 85 randomly ordered products, have shown to be mislabeled, that the labels did not correspond with what was actually in the product.
+There was a recent survey published in the Journal of the American Medical Association (6) which indicated that about 70% of the CBD products tested, and they tested about 85 randomly ordered products, have shown to be mislabeled, that the labels did not correspond with what was actually in the product.

 Now, the good news is that 30% were well labeled.
 But even if it’s well labeled there’s a few things that people should look for:

 - It’s better to go for a CBD product that’s derived from the United States — Colorado, Kentucky, Oregon — one of these places that they’re growing hemp (they’re actually growing marijuana that they’re harvesting early) or they’re growing a hybrid between hemp and marijuana.
 But there’s enough CBD in the plant to make it worthwhile to extract from, but still under 0,3% THC, which is the limit above which it’s no longer considered hemp, below which it is.

 - Avoid product makers claiming that they derived their product from seed, or stem of the plant.
 You can’t get CBD from the seed or the fiber to any appreciable degree at all.

 - Avoid products that contain additives.
 That’s propylene glycol, ethylene glycol — these are potentially very harmful.
 They shouldn’t be included in any product that’s meant to be healthy, particularly if you smoke it or vaporize it.